dromotherm/blog/_plugins/README.md

 ## create the encrypted key

-Login to travis using yout github username and pass
+Login to travis using your github username and pass

 ```
 travis login --org